KanishkGar/FaceAnalyzer/README.md

 # FaceAnalyzer
-Made by Kanishk Garg, and Madhu Sharma (https://github.com/Madhu2244)
+Kanishk Garg, and Madhu Sharma (https://github.com/Madhu2244)

 Used the jsfiddle from affectiva's demo and modified it.